-Public meeting, particular religious ceremonies, legal and political management of the city and shopping.
-The “Via Sacra” road ran through the forum and apparently the traffic was as busy as central Rome is today.
+Public meeting, particular religious ceremonies, legal and political management of the Empire and shopping.
+The “Via Sacra” road ran through the Forum and apparently the traffic was as busy as central Rome is today.
 It was also a good place to run a triumphal march through on its way to Jupiter’s temple on the Capitoline hill.

 Religious ceremonies: An example of the forum’s activities would be the religious processions which preceded the ancient Roman chariot races or the public sacrifices of sheep, bulls and pigs known as the “Suovetaurilia”, or a triumphal march through one of the famous triumphal arches.

 An idea of the rituals is found on several monuments.
 The Forum was also the place to put honorary columns to mark important events, such as the “Base Decennalia” to commemorate 10 years of an Emperor’s rule – One of these is by the arch of Septimus Severus.
 The column once stood behind the rostra from which Mark Anthony’s famous speech by Shakespeare was delivered: “Romans, Citizens, Countrymen…”.
 A later column also in the Forum is the column of Emperor Phocas – several hundreds of years later.
 In essence, the Forum is a layering of Roman civilisation, from the earliest archaic times in the 8th Century BC through to the end of the Empire in the 4-5th Century AD.

 So as you can see the Roman Forum was in many ways the centre of Roman culture and everyday life.

 The strip of (marshy) land between the hills from the Colosseum to the Capitoline hill.
 The drawing to the left gives a summary idea.
 Being very marshy and near the Tiber river the area had to be drained by one of the earliest kings of Rome: Tarquinius Priscus, an Etruscan by birth.